sohumsharma484/cs444/mp3/README.md

   - Oct 23, we made some small logging fixes and added some command line arguments for easier code execution.
   - Oct 23: We have released leading curves for some runs as a reference, details can be found under section 6
   - Oct 23: We have also updated the Campus Cluster instructions with more details (For e.g. how to run tensorboard) and a best practices section.
+  - Nov 2: we have added some additional timing logging to validation to help you debug in case validation takes a longer time for you .

 ### Suggested Development Workflow